 - Use a 1.5 Tablespoon cookie scoop to evenly measure your dough balls.

 - Don’t over bake!
 Take them out right when you see the edges darkening.
-I don’t always trust a timer and oven, buy I do trust the way the cookies look.
+I don’t always trust a timer and an oven, but I do trust the way the cookies look.
+In my oven these cookie bake perfectly at 11.5 minutes.

 - Bang that cookie pan on the counter to deflate and crinkle those tops.